Coherent sheaves on the stack of Langlands parameters: The stack of arithmetic Langlands parameters

-Now the decomposition \eqref{E: glob dec} gives a decomposition $\Loc_{{}^c(\GL_m),F,\{L_v\}}=\sqcup_\Theta \Loc^\Theta_{{}^c(\GL_m),F,\{L_v\}}$ so it is enough to show that there are only finitely many such $\Theta$ appearing in the decomposition.
+so it is enough to show that there are only finitely many such $\Theta$ appearing in the decomposition.
 Every such $\Theta$ gives a continuous semisimple representations $\bar\rho$ of $\Ga_{F,\{L_v\}}\to \GL_m(\overline\bF_\ell)$, which lifts to a semisimple representation $\rho$ in characteristic zero with finite determinant, by applying \cite[3.5]{de} to each irreducible factor $\bar\rho$.
 (Note that as $S$ is non-empty, Assumption (iii) of \cite[3.5]{de} is unnecessary.)
 By the global Langlands correspondence for $\GL_m$ over function field proved by L. Lafforgue \cite{LL}, there are only finitely many such $\rho$ up to conjugacy. \end{proof}

-\begin{rmk} Note that we always take $S$ to be non-empty in the definition of $\Loc_{{}^cG,F,S}$ (to ensure continuous group cohomology coincides with the \'etale cohomology).
+\begin{remark} Note that we always require $S$ to be a non-empty finite set in the definition of $\Loc_{{}^cG,F,S}$ (to ensure continuous group cohomology coincides with the \'etale cohomology).
 This a priori excludes the stack of everywhere unramified Langlands parameters.
-However Lemma \ref{R: Cartesian local-to-global} allows one to recover such case as follows.
-Assume that the action of $\Ga_F$ on $\hat{G}$ factors through the unramified Galois group.
+However Lemma \ref{R: Cartesian local-to-global} allows us to recover such case as follows.
+Assume that the action of $\Ga_F$ on $\hat{G}$ factors through the unramified Galois group, i.e. the \'etale fundamental group $\pi_1(X)$ of the smooth projective curve $X$ over $\bF_q$ with fractional field $F$.
 Let $S=\{v\}$ be one place of $X$.
 Then we define

 This is independent of the choice of $v$.
 For example, if $X=\bP^1$,